 “OMG!”
 I screeched, just about a hundred feet into our walk, as a brown critter about the size of a small lab ambled toward us.
 “Is that a dog?”

 No it wasn’t.
 It was a coatimundi (a South/Central American member of the raccoon family).
-We whipped out our cameras, but she took off into the brush as soon as she saw us and we got only its back end (photo of the left).
+We whipped out our cameras, but she took off into the brush as soon as she saw us and we got only her back end (photo on the left).
 The photo on the right is courtesy of the Arizona Sonora Desert Museum, which is the only other place I’d ever seen a coatimundi.

 The hike to the ruins turned out to be wonderland of beautiful flora and fascinating fauna.